Orange Revolution: 2004 Ukraine presidential election campaign

 The election took place in a highly charged atmosphere, with the Yanukovych team and the outgoing president's administration using their control of the government and state apparatus for intimidation of Yushchenko and his supporters.
 In September 2004 Yushchenko suffered dioxin poisoning under mysterious circumstances.
 While he survived and returned to the campaign trail, the poisoning undermined his health and altered his appearance dramatically (his face remains disfigured by the consequences to this day).

 The two main candidates were neck and neck in the first-round vote held on 31 October 2004, winning 39.32% (Yanukovych) and 39.87% (Yushchenko) of the votes cast.
 The candidates who came third and fourth collected much less: Oleksandr Moroz of the Socialist Party of Ukraine and Petro Symonenko of the Communist Party of Ukraine received 5.82% and 4.97%, respectively.
 Since no candidate had won more than 50% of the cast ballots, Ukrainian law mandated a run-off vote between two leading candidates.
 After the announcement of the run-off, Oleksandr Moroz threw his support behind Viktor Yushchenko.
-The Progressive Socialist Party's Natalia Vitrenko, who won 1.53% of the vote, endorsed Yanukovych, who hoped for Petro Simonenko's endorsement but did not receive it.
+The Progressive Socialist Party's Nataliya Vitrenko, who won 1.53% of the vote, endorsed Yanukovych, who hoped for Petro Symonenko's endorsement but did not receive it.

 In the wake of the first round of the election, many complaints emerged regarding voting irregularities in favour of the government-supported Yanukovych.
 However, as it was clear that neither nominee was close enough to collect an outright majority in the first round, challenging the initial result would not have affected the outcome of the round.
 So the complaints were not actively pursued and both candidates concentrated on the upcoming run-off, scheduled for 21 November.

 Pora! activists were arrested in October 2004, but the release of many (reportedly on President Kuchma's personal order) gave growing confidence to the opposition.

 Yushchenko's supporters originally adopted orange as the signifying colour of his election campaign.
 Later, the colour gave its name to an entire series of political labels, such as the Oranges (Pomaranchevi in Ukrainian) for his political camp and its supporters.
 At the time when the mass protests grew, and especially when they brought about political change in the country, the term Orange Revolution came to represent the entire series of events.

 In view of the success of using colour as a symbol to mobilise supporters, the Yanukovych camp chose blue for themselves.